-— The man who
+— The man who wrote the US Constitution?

 It is certainly an overstatement that the Constitution of the United States of America was written in a beautiful old building still called "the castle" in Vico Equense, a small town on the Bay of Naples about halfway out the Sorrentine peninsula, but that's what citizens of that hamlet delight in telling visitors.
 Viewed charitably, it's a good story, a very human one with just that kernel of historical fact that piques one's interest.
 It also provides a small introduction to the person of Gaetano Filangieri, a leading figure of the Neapolitan Enlightenment, a philosophical movement that thrived in the mid-and late 18th century.

 Filangieri was born in Naples in 1752.
 He gained early favor at the court of the Bourbon monarch, Charles III, King of Naples, by virtue of his Political Reflections, in which he defended the king's enlightened reforms of the legal system.
 He is best remembered today, however, for his La Scienza della legislazione (The Science of Legislation) a work he started in 1780 and planned as seven volumes but which remained unfinished in the middle of the fifth volume upon his death in 1788.

 The Science of Legislation was, in short, a recipe for creating a just society based on reason.
 It ranged from rules on how laws should be formulated to economics to education and societal ethics.
 This remarkable work was an outgrowth of the French enlightenment and was inspired by the principle that reason should be at the core of a just legal system, and that the measure of the just society was how well it dealt with the social and economic realities of that society.
 It pinpointed the societal split between the landed few who had much and the landless many who had nothing—a potentially ruinous situation for modern nations, which had to face increasing population, inefficient agricultural output and the beginnings of industry.